 Here are the essentials you need to look for in a flat bottom river boat.

-Types of personal-use river boat
+4 Popular types of personal-use river boat

 - The Jon boat is by far the most popular personal-use river boat in America – and for good reason!
 It is versatile, hardy and stable offering an exceptionally comfortable ride in calm waters even at speed.
 Its extremely shallow draft means a standard Jon boat can navigate waters that are only a few inches deep.
 These boats are usually propelled by a trolling motor but can just as easily be moved in the water with a pole, paddle or even oars.
 Jons are ideal for hunting, angling, bow fishing, utility work, river camping and cruising.
 Although they are limited to their carrying capacity (see the article Jon boat weight capacity guide) their versatility, low price, low running costs and ease of use makes them one of America’s most popular personal inland water boats.
 To learn more about these incredible utility boats read this.